Family Enterprise Management

 FENT 397.
 Family Enterprise Internship.
 0.5 or 1 Units.

-The family enterprise internship gives students an opportunity to gain experience in a family-owned enterprise (or a firm that works with family-owned enterprises) other than their own.
-Students will work alongside a family enterprise to study, observe, and become involved in the actual operations of the business.
-Full time internships require 200 hours (1-unit) or 100 hours (.5 unit) within a semester time frame.
-A maximum of one unit of internship credit may be applied towards the BBA degree requirements.Prerequisite: FENT 235 or instructor approval, minimum 2.5 major GPA, major in School of Business Administration, Permission of Internship Director or Management Chair.
+A structured work and observation experience with a family-owned enterprise (or a business that works with a family-owned enterprise).
+Specific guidelines must be followed by students seeking to arrange an internship for academic credit.
+Students must work 200 hours during the semester at the internship site.
+Prerequisites: FENT 235; Junior Standing; Major in School of Business Administration: Permission of Instructor.
 Enrollment in an internship course requires students to attend an orientation prior to beginning work at their internship site.
 For more information regarding internship orientations, please contact Career & Professional Development at firstname.lastname@example.org or 386-822-7315.

-This course is a culmination of all the family enterprise course topics and skills.
+This course is a culmination of all the disciplines underscoring family enterprise.
 It integrates the student’s experience and learning in the family, business, and ownership systems.
-Students will gain a broader and integrated understanding of the family, business, and ownership systems.
-Students will apply the information learned through their coursework to family enterprise to identify strategies for the performance and continuity of family firms.
-By the end of the course, students have created a portfolio outlining the skills, credentials, and experiences that demonstrate their worth in the market.
+Students will gain a broader and integrated understanding of the family, business, and ownership systems by applying the information learned through their coursework in family enterprise.
+By the end of the course, students have created a research project that supports their role in the market.
 Prerequisites: FENT 235, FENT 355 and FENT 397, or instructor approval.

 FENT 485.
 Independent Study.
 0.5 or 1 Units.